kohler/johnkimble/README.md

 Configuration
 -------------

-Configure by writing a Javascript file `serverconfig.js` in the John Kimble directory.
-For instance, to run John Kimble on a different port and a specific hostname:
+The Javascript file `serverconfig.js` in the John Kimble directory can be used for configuration.
+There are three configuration objects:
+`server_config` for server-wide options, `course_config` for per-course options, and `default_course_config` for default values for per-course options.
+Call `extend` to change configuration options in one or more of these objects.
+For instance, to run John Kimble on a different port and a specific hostname, put this in `serverconfig.js`:

 ```js
 extend(server_config, {
    host: "hostname", port: 8192
 });
 ```

-There are three configuration objects: `server_config` for server-wide options, `course_config` for per-course options, and `default_course_config` for default values for per-course options.

 ### `server_config` options